dvklopfenstein/goatools_simulation/README.md

 ### GOEA Simulations
 #### Simulations with randomly-generated gene lists
-The original stochastic GOEA simulations showed unacceptably high simulated FDR values that are above the alpha of 0.05 (Panels A3 and A4 in the Figure).
+The original GOEA simulations using randomly generated gene lists showed unacceptably high simulated FDR values that are above the alpha of 0.05 (Panels A3 and A4 in the Figure).

 Upon investigation, the simulation details showed that most _False Positives_ are significant GO terms that are:
   * Purified rather than Enriched and/or
   * Associated with over 1,000 genes

 ![fig1b_FAIL_goea_orig_noprune_ntn2](
 doc/md/images/fig1b_FAIL_goea_orig_noprune_ntn2_100to000_004to124_N00020_00020_humoral_rsp.png)